Specific genes appear to be associated with migraines. These genes tend to run in families. Many times, the exact cause is not known.

 A headache on one or both sides that may be:

 - Treat headaches early

 Medicine is the first treatment option for migraines.
-The type of medicine will

-  depend on how severe the headaches are.
-Your child’s response will also be
+The type of medicine used depends on how severe the headaches are.

-  tracked.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen

-  - Triptans to constrict blood vessels and block inflammation—may depend on the
+- Triptans to constrict blood vessels and block inflammation

-  child's age

 - Dopamine receptor blockers